Connect with us

 Social Context and Responsibility

-As her career has progressed, Hu has taken on roles that reflect pressing social and historical narratives, particularly concerning migration and identity.
-Her performances in productions like *American Standard*, *Paper Daughter*, and *The Discarded* highlight a commitment to theatre as a forum for meaningful dialogue, where personal experiences connect with collective histories.
+As her career has progressed, Hu has increasingly engaged with work that reflects broader social and historical realities, particularly those shaped by migration and identity.
+Her performances in pieces such as American Standard, Paper Daughter, and The Discarded, point to a sustained interest in theatre as a space for dialogue, where personal experience and collective history intersect.

 Advice for Emerging Artists: Process Over Visibility

-Her experience reinforces the notion that the artistic process should take precedence over immediate visibility.
-Building a sustainable practice demands patience, curiosity, and an openness to navigate uncertainty.
+Her path emphasizes process over immediate recognition.
+Building a practice requires patience, curiosity, and a willingness to remain in uncertainty.

 A Practice Defined by Attention